adamrodger/gcloud-ctx/README.md

 ## Previous `gctx` crate

-Note that versions prior to 0.3.0 of thw `gctx` crate are unrelated works by a previous author that were yanked and abandoned.
+Note that versions prior to 0.3.0 of the `gctx` crate are unrelated works by a previous author that were yanked and abandoned.
 The previous author kindly passed the crate name over to me so that I can reuse it.
 Thank you again!